 The uThukela district municipality has developed and adopted the IWMP on the 5th June 2015.
-The IWMP is under review and the reviewed plan was approved by 31 August 2021.
+The IWMP was reviewed and approved by Council on the 29 June 2022.
 The plan focuses on two main categories describe the waste that is generated within uThukela district municipality namely: